Rachel Holzer: Life

 Holzer was born in 1899 in Kraków, Poland.
-Her parents were Anna Holzer (born Blatt) and her husbands Ignacy (Isaac) Holzer.
-Her mother was a home maker and her father was a house painter who led the local Yiddish Workers’ Union.
+Her parents were Anna Holzer (née Blatt), a homemaker, and Ignacy (Isaac) Holzer, a house painter who led the local Yiddish Workers’ Union.

-She appeared in Di Emese Kraft a play by the Russiam American playwright Jacob Gordin when she was six.
-It is said that this experience created her ambitions to become an actress.
+When she was six years old, Holzer appeared in an amateur production of Di Emese Kraft, a play by the Russian American playwright Jacob Gordin.
+The experience inspired her to become a professional actress.

-She attended Krakow Polish Drama School, graduating in 1925.
-She was an actor with the Polish National Theater and worked in Yiddish Theater throughout Poland.
-She was married to the playwright Chaim Rozenstein.
+Holzer attended Krakow Polish Drama School, graduating in 1925.
+She performed as a leading actress with the Polish National Theatre and in Yiddish theatre throughout Poland.